Robert Bartley

 Robert Leroy Bartley (October 12, 1937 – December 10, 2003) was the editor of the editorial page of The Wall Street Journal for more than 30 years.
 He won a Pulitzer Prize for opinion writing and received the Presidential Medal of Freedom from the Bush administration in 2003.
 Bartley, a graduate of Iowa State University, was famed for providing a conservative interpretation of the news every day, especially regarding economic issues.
 The Forbes Media Guide Five Hundred, 1994 states:

-Editor Bartley's influence stems largely from his intelligent, fearless editorship of the Journals editorial and op-ed pages.
+According to Forbes tabloid, editor Bartley's influence stems largely from his intelligent, fearless editorship of the Journals editorial and op-ed pages.
 Robert L. Bartley Fellowships are named in his honor.